vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 Mahārthamañjarī and parimala by Maheśvarananda.
 Yogatantragranthamālā, no. 5.
 Benares, 1972.
 Edited by Vrajavallabha Dviveda.

-Lakṣmitantra.
+Lakṣmītantra.
 The Adyar Library Series vol. 87, 1975, the Vasanta Press, Adyar.
 Edited with Sanskrit gloss and  by V. Krishnamacharya.

 2,